 The COVID-19 pandemic has made it clear just how vulnerable working parents are.
 Juggling work from home, in-home schooling and childcare, and their own self care seems like an insurmountable challenge, and the pressures are taking their toll.
 In a recent Cleo member survey, more than 50% of respondents said they were without childcare, and that either one or both parents were sharing childcare responsibilities.
 It’s no surprise then that 52% feel that their productivity is 75% or less than usual, and that 25% feel that their productivity is less than 50% of usual.
-Even before COVID-19, parents struggled in returning to work, with 31% saying that emotional/mental wellness was their biggest challenge.

-Now, as working parents prepare to return to work after working from home, mounting concerns associated with child care, children’s school transitions, financial stability, changing birth and postpartum plans, and more, are creating additional stress and worry, leading to short- and long-term mental health consequences.
-“In fact, 74% of U.S. mothers say they feel mentally worse since the pandemic began, according to a survey by motherhood lifestyle brand Motherly as reported by CNBC.
-The report, which gathered responses from more than 3,000 millennial moms between March 9 and April 23, found that 97% of moms between the ages of 24 and 39 say they feel burned out at least some of the time, with the pandemic only making things worse.”
+Now, as some working parents prepare to transition out of shelter-in-place measures after working from home, they face mounting concerns about child care, children’s school transitions, financial stability, changing birth and postpartum plans, and more.
+These create additional stress and worry, potentially leading to short- and long-term mental health consequences.
+“In fact, 74% of U.S. mothers say they feel mentally worse since the pandemic began, according to a survey by motherhood lifestyle brand Motherly.
+The report, which gathered responses from more than 3,000 millennial moms between March 9 and April 23, found that 97% of moms between the ages of 24 and 39 say they feel burned out at least some of the time, with the pandemic only making things worse,” according to CNBC.

 That’s in stark contrast to previous research.
 “In 2018, parents were actually less likely to be experiencing mental distress than those without children.
 But by the end of April 2020, parents were more likely to be in distress than their childless peers,”according to a study by San Diego State University Professor of Psychology Jean Twenge.
 What had been an acute problem is now chronic, with shelter-in-place orders heightening stress and anxiety for all parents, and with communities of color being particularly impacted.